CostasAK/d2-buddy/README.md

 ### [Timers](https://d2buddy.net/Timers)

 - Shows upcoming events, and recurring events such as resets.
-- Shows countdowns and times adjusted to your local timezone.
+- Shows countdowns and times adjusted to your local time zone.
 - Events are sorted by end or start time, depending on whether they are currently ongoing or not, respectively.
-- Recurring events are sorted in order of occurence from now.
+- Recurring events are sorted in order of occurrence from now.
 - Timers that cycle, like legend/master lost sectors, show the entire schedule when clicked.
 - Activities can be clicked for full breakdowns of modifiers, shields and champions.